ArminSmajlagic/.NET-Software-Architecture/README.md

 It uses DDD, Repository/CQRS with Mediator pattern in persistance and buissenes layer to access database layer and persist data.

-Finaly to agregate all the services and allow users to access them uniformly i used Ocelot gateway together with many features that it provides (Caching, Req.
+Finally to agregate all the services and allow users to access them uniformly i used Ocelot gateway together with many features that it provides (Caching, Req.
 Limiting, Balancing, Security, ...)

 ## Overall view of the system